|

 between a verbal story and a written story provide a variety of ways to

-As the writer of the series, when we did the book The
+writer of the series, when we did the book The Man Who Stole

 be part of a verbal story.
 Pictures can make a story feel more alive, and